 Live, Work, Study

-Once you become a resident in Portugal you are entitled to conduct any professional activity as an independent professional and you gain access to the National Education Service, schools, and vocational training.
+Once you become a resident in Portugal, you can legally work as an independent professional or freelancer.
+You also gain access to the National Education Service, including public schools and vocational training programs.

 Access to Healthcare